 This toolkit is a product of hundreds of hours of conversations Mass Cultural Council staff had with nonprofit cultural leaders in the wake of the COVID-19 crisis.
 Leaders identified focus areas critical to planning a post-COVID operating environment for cultural nonprofits and creative workers.
 Based on candid conversations, a nationwide RFP process was completed to provide the highest-quality, most critical intellectual capital necessary to recover, rebuild, and renew the cultural sector post-pandemic.

-One year after the coronavirus arrived in Massachusetts, the Mass Cultural Council has released updated economic data measuring the COVID-19 pandemic’s staggering impact on the Commonwealth’s cultural sector for the fifth time.
-“Our once-booming, innovative, and vibrant cultural sector is in economic crisis,” said Michael J. Bobbitt, Executive Director, Mass Cultural Council.
+One year after the coronavirus arrived in Massachusetts, the Mass Cultural Council released economic data measuring the COVID-19 pandemic’s staggering impact on the Commonwealth’s cultural sector for the fifth time.
+“Our once-booming, innovative, and vibrant cultural sector was in economic crisis,” said Michael J. Bobbitt, Executive Director, Mass Cultural Council.
 “One year of closure and cancellations adds up to millions of dollars in lost revenue and income, and thousands of displaced and impacted workers statewide.”
 Read the latest updates here.

 - Community One Stop for Growth, a Massachusetts state program, is a single application portal and collaborative review process for grants.
 This joint application process will allow applicants to use a single portal to access ten different grant programs, including: MassWorks, Urban Agenda, 43D Expedited Permitting, Community Planning Grants (new), Rural Development Fund (new), Housing Choice Capital Grants, MA Downtown Initiative, Brownfields, Site Readiness, Underutilized Properties (new).